Bluebirds bolster backroom staff

 Upon his arrival at the Club, Graham said: “I’m really pleased to be here.
 It’s an incredible place.
 I actually came to Cardiff on trial while I was at Plymouth Argyle and spent a month in the city, and thoroughly enjoyed my time here.

 “Steve Morison is someone I have spoken to a lot over the years through football and after discussing the plans for the future, this felt like the right move for me.

 “I’m delighted to be coming in to work with the goalkeepers that we have, and I believe it is going to be competitive.
 We’ve got some incredible talents on that side.

 “Everyone has been hugely complimentary about the Club.
 It’s exciting times for Cardiff City.
 We’ve got a lot of new faces, who will be looking to make a positive impression.
 This project is something I’m really looking forward to being a part of.”

-Meanwhile, Patrick joins the Bluebirds following a three-year spell with Bath Rugby, initially as Head of Strength & Conditioning before moving into the role of Head of Athletic Performance.
+Meanwhile, 'PJ' joins the Bluebirds following a three-year spell with Bath Rugby, initially as Head of Strength & Conditioning before moving into the role of Head of Athletic Performance.